 You can access built-in, professionally designed automated workflows for every business scenario and customize them to match your recipients’ needs and likes.

 Then, all it takes is setting them to go out after a specific time interval using various rules.
-Basically, your emails run on autopilot and dispatches personalized content according to user activity.
-This enhance the subscriber experience.
+Basically, your emails run on autopilot and dispatch personalized content according to user activity, enhancing the subscriber experience.

 Let’s go through some of the most popular use cases of email marketing automation and a few examples: